vllm-project/vllm/README.md

 vLLM comes with many powerful features that include:

+- State-of-the-art performance in serving throughput
-- **PagedAttention**, efficient management of cached attention keys and values
+- Efficient management of cached attention keys and values with **PagedAttention**
 - Seamless integration with popular HuggingFace models
 - Advanced batching mechanism
 - Optimized CUDA kernels
 - Efficient support for various decoding algorithms such as parallel sampling and beam search
 - Tensor parallelism support for multi-GPU inference
+- Support streaming outputs
 - OpenAI-compatible API

 ## Performance